wprashed/tracepilot/docs/faq.md

 Yes, you can export logs in several formats:
 - CSV (for spreadsheet analysis)
 - JSON (for data processing)
-- PDF (for reporting)
+- XML (for integrations)

-You can also set up scheduled exports to automatically send logs to an email address on a regular basis.
+- Plain-text report (for incident notes)

 ### Does the plugin support notifications?

-Yes, you can configure email notifications for specific events.
-For example, you might want to be notified about failed login attempts, plugin updates, or user role changes.
+Yes.
+You can route alerts to Email, generic webhooks, Slack, Discord, and Telegram.
+Start with high-signal events like failed logins, role changes, and file integrity changes.

 ## Technical Questions